Halo Effect

 - Author credentials visible on any content pages

 Media credibility is transferable: Being featured in relevant trade publications or major media creates a halo that persists on the page.
-Displaying “As featured in [Publication]” above the fold is consistently one of the fastest trust-builders available.
+Displaying “As featured in [Publication]” above the fold is consistently one of the fastest trust-builders available for brands with media coverage — it answers the “are they legitimate?” question before it’s asked.

-For testing which social proof elements create the strongest halo, see A/B Testing Best Practices.
+For testing which social proof elements create the strongest halo, see A/B Testing Best Practices and Social Proof for the full social proof framework.

 Frequently Asked Questions